 A preauricular pit is a small hole in front of the ear, toward the face, that some people are born with.
-This hole is connected to an unusual sinus tract under the skin.
-This tract is a narrow passageway under the skin that can cause infection.
+They’re usually harmless, however, sometimes they become infected and require antibiotics.

 Preauricular pits go by many names, including:

 - preauricular cysts